maksym-nazarenko/fiskil-lms/README.md

 ## Known issues and trade-offs

 1. The storage layer could be abstracted better.
 I assume, changing MySQL to something else will require refactoring.
-1. ACKs are not sent after processing the message from pubsub topic
 1. `make clean` must be run before e2e tests manually